-is 150 days, and most lambs are born between January and March.
+There are approximately 100 ewes used for breeding at the Sheep Unit.
+All breeding is done by natural cover, meaning the ram(s) is turned out with the ewes during breeding season.
+The ewe’s gestation is 150 days, and most lambs are born between January and March.
 When it is time for an ewe to give birth, she is kept in a pasture near the barn.
-Student employees watch the ewes and will assist with the birth if necessary.
+Student employees watch the ewes and will assist with the birth, if necessary.
 The lambs are ear-tagged for identification and their tails are eventually docked.
-This unit undergoes weekly herd health checks by the UF Large Animal Hospital, and they provide any medical treatment if required.
-This is an opportunity for our student employees to get hands-on experience with ultra-sounding ewes and learn to read an ultrasound image.
+This unit undergoes bi-weekly herd health checks by the UF College of Veterinary Medicine -- Food Animal Reproduction & Medicine Service, and they provide medical treatment if required.
+This collaboration provides an additional opportunity for our student employees to gain hands-on experience with FAMACHA scoring, body condition scoring, breeding soundness evaluations, and performing ultrasound on ewes for pregnancy evaluation.
 Our student employees take full advantage of being able to learn new skills that will help them build their resumes.